yujiri8/yujiri.xyz/protagonism/borders.md

 ### Anti-border #4: Violence.

-> Even if we believe it's right to keep immigrants out to defend our property, that doesn't entail that it's right to use the violent means necessary to do so.
-State-enforced borders will mean border police using violence those who try to enter illegally, and justifying keeping them out [is not the same as justifying what harm will come to them at the hands of American police](https://yujiri.xyz/protagonism/enforcement).
+> Even if we believe it's right to keep immigrants out to defend our property, that doesn't entail that it's right to use the means necessary to do so.
+State-enforced borders will mean border police using violence against those who try to enter illegally, and justifying keeping them out [is not the same as justifying what harm will come to them at the hands of American police](/protagonism/enforcement).
+We know police have no concept of proportionality of force.

 ---

-Considering all this, I find it quite clear that libertarians must support open borders.
-The points against borders clearly outweigh those for.
+Considering all this, I find it quite clear that libertarians must oppose closed borders.
+The points against clearly outweigh those for.